 Is National Debt Relief legit?

 National Debt Relief is a legitimate debt settlement company with a BBB A+ rating that assists consumers in getting out of their national debt problems without the use of loans or bankruptcy.
 It has a team of certified debt arbitrators from the International Association of Professional Debt Arbitrators.
 National Debt Relief is also a member of the American Fair Credit Council, whose members agree to abide by an industry code of conduct.

 National Debt Relief Phone Number and Customer Service

 With a thousands of 5 star reviews on Google, as well as BBB A+ rating, National Debt Relief customer service is among the best.
 You can reach customer service at the following National Debt Relief phone number: 1-800-300-9550.

 National Debt Relief Reviews Show Millions Have Received Debt Relief

 National Debt Relief is a debt settlement company that negotiates with creditors and lenders in order to help lower the amount of debt their clients owe.
 While risky and not without consequences millions of people have successfully used this service to save money while getting out of debt.

 Any time someone is attempting to achieve debt settlement it can be very risky.
 Many people often attempt this process on their own with varying degrees of success.

 National Debt Relief has a long history of achieving their goal of reducing a debt owed and is staffed with certified professionals who specialize in debt settlement.
-Despite risks and consequences this service should absolutely be at least considered by anyone meeting their qualifications who need help with debt relief.
+Despite risks and consequences the services that National Debt Relief offer are among the best, and should absolutely be considered by anyone meeting their qualifications who need help with debt relief.